tylerlov/BTRELOAD/Assets/Plugins/ToolBuddy/Assets/Curvy/ReadMe.txt

 		[API/CHANGE] CalculateSamplingPointsPerUnit now always return non zero values Others
-		[NEW] Added a Generate Assembly Definitions button in the toolbar, under Curvy Options This solution replaces the previously included *.asmdef.disabled files.
-		[NEW] Added a Review button and a Custom Development button to the About window [CHANGE] Curvy Line Renderer: Added warning when Spline is not assigned [CHANGE] Removed from the components list the ones that are not meant to be instantiated directly
+		[NEW] Added a Generate Assembly Definitions button in the toolbar, under Curvy Options This solution replaces the previously included *.asmdef.disabled files [NEW] Added a Review button and a Custom Development button to the About window [CHANGE] Curvy Line Renderer: Added warning when Spline is not assigned [CHANGE] Removed from the components list the ones that are not meant to be instantiated directly